Beyond that you can export any object or scene to use it later in another projects.

 Export the whole scene in glTF binay format (with all the materials included).

 You can undo or redo any action pressing these buttons (see video below) or through the toolbar / Edit / Undo or Redo.

 You can show/hide it pressing 'info' icon next to undo/redo buttons.
 Here you can set the name of your project, if you want to autosave automatically, to set up the renderer basic properties or if you want to have VR support.
 In addition to this, you can set the background color and the fog of your scene.
 You have an info part with all the objects, vertices and triangles on the scene, this directly affects the performance of your scene.

 Inside it, you can drag the elements and organize it with hierarchy.

 If you have multiple cameras in your scene, you can change the camera that will be active on the scene graph.

 Add a Group

-Add an empty 3D object that it is useful to add as child multiple 3D objects to share their position, rotation and scale properties.
+Groups are useful for multiple 3D objects to share their position, rotation and scale properties.